aabbmddcc/US_election_prediction/README.md

     - `data_cleaning.py`: Clean the data to extract those for fitting model.
     - `model_fitting.py`: Output a fitted model in `.pkl` format.
     - `prediction.py`: Use polls-and-polls to predict percentage of vote of Donald Trump.
+    - `simulation_data_generation.py`: Generating a simulation data file.
+Note: it also run the simulation one time.

 ## Statement on LLM usage